FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-01-lena-zavaroni-and-guests.md

 categories: [BBC Television, Lena Zavaroni and Music]
 ---

-Believed to be a recording for an episode of Lena Zavaroni and Music
+Believed to be a recording for an episode of Lena Zavaroni and Music.

 Lena Zavaroni and Music was a music, comedy and variety programme featuring Lena Zavaroni and her guests.
 Six episodes were aired by the BBC in the spring of 1979.